blarney-lang/blarney/README.md

 ## Example 17: Namer plugin

-One of the classic limitations of Lava is that identifier names are lost when the netlist is generated in Verilog format, or any other format for that matter.
-In particular, this is problematic when you want to analyse, say, the critical-path of your circuit using a third-party tool, but there is no way to map the Verilog names reported by the tool back to the Lava names in your high-level circuit description.
+One of the classic limitations of Lava is that identifier names are lost when the netlist is generated.
+In particular, this is problematic when you want to analyse, say, the critical-path of your circuit using a third-party tool, but there is no way to map the netlist names reported by the tool back to the Lava names in your original description.

 Blarney provides a solution to this problem in the form of the [Namer plugin](Haskell/BlarneyPlugins/Namer).
 This is a simple GHC plugin